Narotam-Mishra/react-native-learning/ReadMe.txt

 # We should use `Stack.Screen` options when the title or navigation options are driven by route parameters are static.
 Opt for `useLayoutEffect` hook when the navigation options depend on the screen components internal logic state or props or when they need to be updated post render

 # `useLayoutEffect` hook - https://chatgpt.com/share/67c31460-349c-8004-be18-ffc9f7e0575f

+## Lec 78 - Drawer Navigation (7:25)

+# Drawer Navigator introduces a hidden menu, sliding from either side of the screen.
+It is particularly beneficial in apps with multiple main sections that requires a neat and organized navigation structure.

+# Steps to use :-
+1). install Drawer Navigator package using below command ==> `npm install @react-navigation/drawer`

+2). we need to install and configure the libraries that are required by drawer navigator and they are ` react-native-gesture-handler` and `react-native-reanimated`,

+3). rename the `App.js` to `AppStack.js`

+4). create new `App.js` file, where we need to import 'react-native-gesture-handler' at the top,

+5). create Drawer Navigator instance using `createNativeStackNavigator()` method,

+5).
+Add Reanimated's babel plugin into `babel.config.js` file

+==> plugins: [
+      'react-native-reanimated/plugin',
+    ],

+6). clear the cache using below command then run the app ==> `npx expo start -c`

+7). installation and configuration is completed, now we can create the main component ,

+# We can see an icon to toggle the drawer from left.
+It is also possible to toggle the screen programmatically.